 It’s very simple, if your website is not in their index, it will not appear for any searches.

-This also implies that the more pages you have in the search engines indexes, the more are your chances of appearing in the search results when someone types a query.
+This also implies that the more pages you have in the search engine indexes, the more are your chances of appearing in the search results when someone types a query.